 23) Fruit Salad

-Melon cubes don’t have to be the sad >base for the fruit salad that people treat like a chore.
-For a more cohesive flavor, combine the mixed berries, grapes, and pineapple (or other fruits you prefer), and use a honey-lime dressing.
+Don’t let melon cubes be the boring base for your fruit salad!
+For a more cohesive flavor, combine mixed berries, grapes, and pineapple (or other fruits that you prefer) with a honey-lime dressing.
 I skip bananas.
-They get really soft and kind of strange.
-But I get that if your family likes them, you do you.
-When chilled, it becomes the first thing people go for after a salty platter of barbecue.
+They become really soft and strange.
+But, if your family likes them, it’s all good.
+You may notice that this fruit salad becomes really popular after a salty BBQ platter.

 24) Sweet Potato Fries